 Nuts are very caloric (exactly due to their high-fat content) and should, therefore, be consumed in moderation, as well as properly weighed and tracked.
 Do not eyeball nuts, as mistakes can result in inaccuracies of 100 calories or more, which can easily blow your deficit if your goal is weight loss.

-Additionally, you might want to add nut milk, and especially almond milk.
+Additionally, you might want to add nut milk, and especially almond milk, to your diet.
 Make sure to get one that has no added sugars, and check its label to make sure it has a low carb content, as it can vary between brands.

 Chia seeds are an excellent ingredient to use either on its own or in different recipes.
 A serving of 28 g. / 1 oz chia seeds will contain 138 calories, 4.7 g protein, 9 g fat and only 2 net carbs.